GenomicsAotearoa/metagenomics_summer_school/docs/day2/ex7_initial_binning.md

 cut -f1,4,6,8,10 metabat.txt > maxbin.txt
 ```

-Generally speaking, this pattern of first, fourth, then [n + 2]<sup>th</sup> should work for any number of mapping files, although we always reocmmend that you check and confirm before you continue.
+Generally speaking, this pattern of first, fourth, then [n + 2]<sup>th</sup> should work for any number of mapping files, although we always recommend that you check and confirm before you continue.

 This table is then passed to `MaxBin`.
 Unlike the case with `MetaBAT`, if we want to direct the output files into a folder, we must create that folder in advance.